-You will probably not find mulberries at the grocers (maybe at the farmers market) because of their short shelf life.
-But, if you live in USDA zones 5-9, you can enjoy your very own mulberry tree harvest.
-The question is when to pick mulberries?
-This leads to a follow up question of how to pick mulberries?
+You will probably not find mulberries at the grocers (maybe at the farmers’ market) because of their short shelf life.
+If you live in USDA zones 5 through 9, however, you can enjoy your very own mulberry tree harvest.
+The question is “when to pick mulberries?”
+This leads to a follow-up question about how to pick mulberries.
 Read on to find the answers.

 Mulberry Tree Harvest

-Mulberry trees attain a height of between 20-30 feet.
+Mulberry trees attain a height of between 20 and 30 feet (6-9 m.).
 They make lovely, fast-growing landscape trees with the added bonus of producing delicious berries and leaves suitable for steeping as tea.
-The berries are really the stand out though.
+The berries really stand out though.
 They look much like elongated blackberries and are sinfully sweet.

 When to Pick Mulberries